DaveTeng0/ozone/hadoop-hdds/docs/content/tools/TestTools.md

 The smoketests are available from the distribution (`./smoketest`) but the robot files defines only the tests: usually they start CLI and check the output.

-To run the tests in different environment (docker-compose, kubernetes) you need a definition to start the containers and execute the right tests in the right containers.
+To run the tests in different environment (docker, kubernetes) you need a definition to start the containers and execute the right tests in the right containers.

 These definition of the tests are included in the `compose` directory (check `./compose/*/test.sh` or `./compose/test-all.sh`).